Screen Tests: Production

-The short films were not called Screen Tests until the end of 1965; until that time, Warhol labeled them "film portraits" or "stillies" (a portmanteau of "still-movies").
-They were not screen tests in the general sense of the film industry, in that they were conceived as independent works of art and not a way of choosing people to act in a production.
-Warhol made two longer films in 1965, Screen Test #1 and Screen Test #2, that more closely resemble traditional screen tests.
+The films were not referred to as Screen Tests until late 1965.
+Warhol initially described them as "film portraits" or "stillies", a portmanteau of "still movies."
+Unlike conventional screen tests used to evaluate actors for film roles, Warhol conceived them as independent works of art rather than auditions.
+In 1965, he also produced the longer films Screen Test #1 and Screen Test #2, which more closely resemble traditional screen tests.